Designers-Guild/glossary-tool/README.md

 It is a multimedia, multilingual glossary tool for assisting learners in reading English text.
 The Chrome extension application allows users to double click on a word on any webpage (such as Canvas- Ulwazi) and view a pop-up showing the word, its definition, a picture, an audio file for pronunciation, translations into other languages, etc. The application uses ChatGPT's api.

+The chrome extension was built using [Chrome Extension CLI](https://github.com/dutiyesh/chrome-extension-cli)